 Located in Rabac, and opened in 2017, this family hotel Croatia all inclusive is the first TUI Family Life hotel in Croatia.
 Since it's TUI (Thomson) branded hotel, you can book it exclusively through Valamar and TUI's website, as well as through TUI's distribution network.
 You won't find it available on any online sites like Booking.com or Expedia.

 The all inclusive formula includes three meals a day, selected local alcohol, soft drinks, coffee and teas throughout the day, and snacks at set hours.
-The hotel has four swimming pools: large active pool with water slides, splash pool for small children, family pool with seawater, and a seawater relax pool.
+The hotel has four swimming pools: large active pool with water slides, a splash pool for small children, family pool with seawater, and a seawater relax pool.

 Rooms are spacious.
-Family rooms are designed for families with separate area for kids to sleep and play.
+Family rooms are designed for families with a separate area for kids to sleep and play.

 It's a great hotel for family holidays in Croatia all inclusive.